rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

     to probabilistic treacherous turns.

 [^deontsplint]:
     Unless for some reason deontological properties are likely to splinter into consequentialism?

 [^proveconsequences]:
     I'm not claim that theorem proving requires long-term consequentialism, just that a long-term consequentialist could prove theorems.

 [^myopicnote]:
     I've also seen purely deontological agents referred to as myopic, but here I'll be using myopic just to refer to consequentialists with little to no weight on long-run consequences.

+[^factoredcognotgreat]:
+    That said, I'm not very hopeful for factored cognition itself; I don't think the approach makes the types of cognition we most care about considerably easier to understand and it likely makes implementing useful things considerably harder.